Skip to main content

 Placement Comparison – Pvc Rubber

-You’ll often find embroidered patches on clothing, bags, and uniforms, serving as a means of personalization or brand representation.
+You’ll often find embroidered patches on clothing, bags, and uniforms, serving as a means of personalisation or brand representation.

 Color Comparison – Pvc Rubber

-PVC rubber is sturdy in terms of color.
-They use solid chemical mixtures for color making.
-The heating procedure makes colors last too long.
+PVC rubber is sturdy in terms of colour.
+They use solid chemical mixtures for colour making.
+The heating procedure makes colours last too long.
 They can bear the strong impact of the outdoor environment and hardly fade.

 Final Analysis